Roy Lanham: With The Sons of the Pioneers

-Later Years and Death
+Later years and death

 In the course of the 1980s, Lanham suffered several major health setbacks.
 In 1980, he had to have open heart surgery, which, however, did not stop him from returning to the stage alongside the Pioneers.
 Later in the decade, however, he was diagnosed with bladder cancer and shortly after surgery he suffered a stroke, from which he somewhat recovered, although not sufficiently to rejoin the band.
 Finally, in 1989 he was diagnosed with prostate cancer, of which he eventually died two years later.

-Legacy and Style
+Legacy and style

-Perhaps because of the circumscribed styles (Western swing, pre-Elvis rockabilly, vocal-quartet country, and country jazz) he played, and the fact that he almost never acted as the main member of bands, Roy Lanham's skills far exceeded his posthumous fame.
+Perhaps because of the circumscribed styles (Western swing, pre-Elvis rockabilly, vocal-quartet country, and country jazz) he played, and the fact that he almost never acted as the main member of bands, Lanham's skills far exceeded his posthumous fame.
 Perhaps unfairly, he was considered "too jazz for country and too country for jazz."
 Or perhaps it was because of his extensive work as a session guitarist.
 Still, Lanham befriended, collaborated with and earned high praise from some of the most respected guitarists of the 20th century:

 Merle Travis said of Lanham: "I get out a couple of Roy Lanham albums and play them.
 Then I listen to some of my recorded efforts and come up with this sort of remark: Dadblame, buddy, that's awful!"
 Barney Kessel said of him, "take off your boots and hat, and you can be a great jazz player."

 His signature guitar style consisted of swingy, driving single-string flatpick soloing, as well as fingerstyle chordal melodies.
 He himself described his playing in this manner: "I alternate between chord style and single-string style.
 I don't use my pick when I'm playing chord style; I use my thumb and three fingers.
 People ask me what happens to my pick when I go from a single-string to a chord chorus.
 A lot of guys stick the pick in their mouth, but I palm mine between my first two fingers."